Alabama is a shall-issue state with concealed weapons permits issued at the county level by the local sheriff’s office.

 Carry While Using Alcohol or Controlled Substances?

-Does Alabama have laws regarding carrying a firearm while using alcohol or controlled substances?
+Does Alabama have laws regarding carrying a concealed firearm while using alcohol or controlled substances?

 Not addressed in state statutes.